melli79/mathGames/Readme.md

 what the generated code does and how to modify it if additional behavior is needed.

+## 2.I Write an Interpreter for it

+i.e. once the program is parsed and started by the user, perform its steps and display the result (e.g. the terminal output)

-## 2. Backend: Write a compiler/transpiler to LLVM, node.js or JVM
+## 2.C Backend: Write a compiler/transpiler to LLVM, node.js or JVM

 Compile the above written sample programs and check that they work correctly